 PSA: Some of you might be confused by the “Africana” in the name.
 This refers to the many Gujurati immigrants who moved to London via East Africa over England’s many decades as an imperial force in the region.
 So yes, this is traditional Indian food, as well.

 Today, the service is fast, cheap, and super friendly.
-It’s great for locals and tourist on a budget.
+It’s great for locals and tourists on a budget.
 Ultimately, this is as close to authentic Indian street food as you can get anywhere in the city.
 London is full of quaint, unassuming treasures like this– as long as you know where to look.